jQuery API

 </div>

-If there is more than one target element, however, cloned copies of the inserted element will be created for each target after the first.
+Important: If there is more than one target element, however, cloned copies of the inserted element will be created for each target except for the last one.

 Additional Arguments